-Purchasing and Inventory
+CA2301 Purchasing and Inventory

-Basic principles of inventory, purchasing and receiving food, beverage equipment, contract services, and supplies; apply knowledge of quality standards and food product regulations to the purchasing function; primary focus is on inventory, product identification, supplier selection, and the subsequent ordering, receiving, storing, and issuing process.
+This course covers the principles and practice of managing and operating inventory, purchasing, and receiving functions in the hospitality industry.
+The focus is on the management of service of food, beverage equipment, contract services, and supplies.
+Students learn the fundamentals of inventory management, including product identification, supplier selection and the subsequent ordering, receiving, and storing process.